 - mild discomfort in your chest, arms, or jaw that goes away after resting

 - shortness of breath and tiring easily

 - skin clamminess

-After the silent heart attack has occurred, patients may also experience more fatigue than before, or find that exercise is more difficult.
-To stay on top of your heart health, get regular physical exams, and if you have cardiac risk factors, talk to your doctor about tests to check up on the condition of the heart itself.
+After having a silent heart attack, you may experience more fatigue than before or find that exercise becomes more difficult.
+Get regular physical exams to stay on top of your heart health.
+If you have cardiac risk factors, talk to your doctor about getting tests done to check the condition of your heart.